Advert

 Course Description

-Rehabilitation engineering is a rapidly developing field that has the potential to revolutionise the way people are living with the impacts of injury, illness, or ageing, and help them take back control of their lives.
+Rehabilitation can be enhanced by technology.
+Rehabilitation engineering is a rapidly developing field with the potential to revolutionise the way people are living with the impacts of injury, illness, or ageing, and help them take back control of their lives.

-This MSc focuses on how state-of-the-art technologies, haptic devices and neuromodulation can be developed and used to restore or substitute motor function.
-The programme focuses on applications to complex and challenging medical conditions such as spinal cord injuries, stroke, and neuromuscular diseases, as well as issues that arise from our ageing population.
+This MSc Rehabilitation Engineering and Assistive Technologies focuses on how state-of-the-art technologies, haptic devices and neuromodulation can be developed and used to restore or substitute motor function.
+We focus on applications to complex and challenging medical conditions such as spinal cord injuries, stroke, and neuromuscular diseases, as well as issues that arise from our ageing population.

 You will develop core fundamental knowledge of these interdisciplinary subjects, as well as transferable research skills.
-Alongside the taught modules, you will take part in a specially tailored group research project, in addition to your own project where you investigate your own research question.
+Alongside the taught modules, you will take part in a specially tailored group research project, as well as your own project where you investigate your own research question.

 Entry Requirements